-- (4) Despite the past legislature's intent that school districts 5 6 pool state benefit allocations for the purpose of eliminating major 7 differences in out-of-pocket premium expenses for employees who do and do not need coverage for dependents, the current program is 8 inconsistent with the stated intent and places an unfair burden on 9 school employees with dependents by requiring such employees to pay 10 11 nearly all of the premium costs for dependent coverage while imposing little or no premium charges on employees purchasing employee-only 12 13 coverage. - NEW SECTION.
+- (4) Despite the past legislature's intent that school districts 5 6 pool state benefit allocations for the purpose of eliminating major 7 differences in out-of-pocket premium expenses for employees who do and do not need coverage for dependents, current practices are 8 inconsistent with the stated intent.
+School districts and collective 9 bargaining agreements often place an unfair burden on employees with 10 11 dependents by requiring them to pay very large premium costs for 12 dependent coverage while imposing little or no premium charges on employees purchasing employee-only coverage.
+13 - NEW SECTION.
 Sec.
-2. The legislature intends to establish a consolidated system for purchasing insurance benefits for school employees and their dependents that: - (1) Assures equitable access to quality and affordable health benefits for all eligible employees and their eligible dependents by reducing variation in premium expenses for employees who do and do not need coverage for dependents; - 21 (2) Improves transparency of financial data to assure prudent and 22 efficient use of taxpayers' funds; - (3) Assures cost-effectiveness through pooling of small groups, leveraged purchasing, administrative simplification, and efficient utilization of resources to minimize duplication and rework; - (4) Ensures accountability to the taxpayers through timely use of a competitive bidding process, consistent with procurement requirements for the state, for the purchase of benefit plans from the private insurance market; - 30 (5) Enables shared responsibility through state, school district, 31 and employee participation in purchasing system governance and 32 statewide collective bargaining; and - 33 (6) Retains local collective bargaining for benefits not 34 otherwise addressed in statewide collective bargaining or through the 35 board which includes representatives of school employee unions. - NEW SECTION.
+2. The legislature intends to establish a consolidated system for purchasing insurance benefits for school employees and their dependents that: - 17 (1) Assures equitable access to quality and affordable health 18 benefits for all eligible employees and their eligible dependents by 19 reducing variation in premium expenses for employees who do and do 20 not need coverage for dependents; - 21 (2) Improves transparency of financial data to assure prudent and 22 efficient use of taxpayers' funds; - (3) Assures cost-effectiveness through pooling of small groups, leveraged purchasing, administrative simplification, and efficient utilization of resources to minimize duplication and rework; - (4) Ensures accountability to the taxpayers through timely use of a competitive bidding process, consistent with procurement requirements for the state, for the purchase of benefit plans from the private insurance market; - 30 (5) Enables shared responsibility through state, school district, 31 and employee participation in purchasing system governance and 32 statewide collective bargaining; and - 33 (6) Retains local collective bargaining for benefits not 34 otherwise addressed in statewide collective bargaining or through the 35 board which includes representatives of school employee unions. - NEW SECTION.
 Sec.
 3. A new section is added to chapter 41.05 RCW to read as follows: